-Impact HYD-1: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse, would be mitigated with implementation of Mitigation Measures HYD-1 and GEO-1, and under CEQA would be significant but mitigated to a less-than-significant level (Class II).
+Impact HYD-1: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but mitigated under NEPA., would be mitigated with implementation of Mitigation Measures HYD-1 and GEO-1 have been provided., and uUnder CEQA impacts would be significant but mitigated to a less-than-significant level (Class II).

-Impact HYD-2: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse and would be mitigated with implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b.
+Impact HYD-2: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but mitigated under NEPA. and would be mitigated with implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b have been provided.
 For this alternative, under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-3: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse and would be mitigated with implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b.
+Impact HYD-3: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but mitigated under NEPA. and would be mitigated with implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b have been provided.
 For this alternative, under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-4: Under this alternative, depletion of local groundwater supplies as a result of dewatering during construction would not change and, therefore, would not be adverse and, under CEQA, would be considered less than significant (Class III).
+Impact HYD-4: Under this alternative, depletion of local groundwater supplies as a result of dewatering during construction would not change and, therefore, would not be adverse under NEPA and, under CEQA, would be considered less than significant (Class III).

 Impacts associated with the use of local groundwater supplies for construction activities, such as dust suppression, grading, and concrete mixing, under this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project.
-With implementation of Mitigation Measure HYD-3 impacts associated with use of the local groundwater would be less than significant (Class II).
+Under NEPA, impacts would be adverse but mitigated.
+With implementation of Mitigation Measure HYD-3 has been provided.
+Under CEQA, impacts associated with use of the local groundwater would be less than significant (Class II) with implementation of Mitigation Measure HYD-3.

-Under this alternative, depletion of local water supplied during O&M of the proposed ECO Substation Project would not change and therefore would not be adverse, and under CEQA would be considered less than significant (Class III).
+Under this alternative, depletion of local water supplied during O&M of the proposed ECO Substation Project would not change and therefore would not be adverse under NEPA, and under CEQA would be considered less than significant (Class III).

-Impact HYD-5: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse and would be mitigated with implementation of Mitigation Measure HYD-4.
+Impact HYD-5: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but mitigated under NEPA. and would be mitigated with implementation of Mitigation Measure HYD-4 has been provided.
 For this alternative, under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

 Impact HYD-6: Under this alternative, a portion of the 138 kV transmission line would follow Old Highway 80 and would, therefore, cross different water features, including Iron Springs and other unnamed dry washes.
 However, these features would be avoided.
-Therefore, similar to the Proposed ECO Substation Project, impacts associated with this alternative would be adverse but mitigated with implementation of Mitigation Measures HYD-1 and HYD-4.
+Therefore, similar to the Proposed ECO Substation Project, impacts associated with this alternative would be adverse but mitigated under NEPA. but mitigated with implementation of Mitigation Measures HYD-1 and HYD-4 have been provided.
 For this alternative, under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).